-- Instruct the patient to report the use of all medications, especially apomorphine, to their healthcare provider.
-Concomitant use of apomorphine and Ondansetron may cause a significant drop in blood pressure and loss of consciousness.
-Advise patients of the possibility of serotonin syndrome with concomitant use of Ondansetron and another serotonergic - agent, such as medications to treat depression and migraines.
-Advise patients to seek immediate medical attention if the following symptoms occur: changes in mental status, autonomic instability, neuromuscular symptoms with or without gastrointestinal symptoms [see Warnings and Precautions (5.3)].
+Drug InteractionsInstruct the patient to report the use of all medications, especially apomorphine, to their healthcare provider.
+Concomitant use of apomorphine and Ondansetron may cause a significant drop in blood pressure and loss of

+Advise patients of the possibility of serotoning syndrome with concomitant use of Ondan-setron and another serotonergic agent. such as medications to treat depression and migraines.
+Advise patients to seek immediate medical attention if the following symptoms occur: changes in mental status, autonomic instability, neuromuscular symptoms with or without gastrointestinal symptoms [see Warn ings and Precautions (5.3)].
-Myocardial Ischemia

-nform patients that Ondansetron may cause myocardial ischemia during or after the administration.
-Advise patients to seek immediate medical help if any symptoms suggestive of a myocardial ischemia occur, such as sudden chest pain or chest tightness [see Warnings and Precautions (5.4)].

-Masking of Progressive Ileus and Gastric Distension

-Inform patients following abdominal surgery or those with chemotherapy-induced nausea and vomiting that Ondansetron may mask signs and symptoms of bowel obstruction.
-Instruct patients to immediately report any signs or symptoms consistent with a potential bowel obstruction to their healthcare provider [see Warnings and Precautions (5.5)]
+Myocardial Ischemia Inform patients that Ondansetron may cause myocardial ischemia during or after the admin tration.
+Advise patients to seek immediate medical help if any symptoms suggestive of a myocardial ischemia occur, such as sudden chest pain or chest tightness /see Warnings and Precautions (5.4)].
+Masking of Progressive Ileus and Gastric vomiting that Ondansetron may mask signs and symptoms of bowel obstruction.
+Instruct patients to immediately report any signs or symptoms consistent with a potential bowel obstruction to their healthcare provider (see Warnings and www.fresenius-kabi.com/us